 7. Using the jar lifter, place each jar on the rack in the boiling water.
 I always put the jars in at a slight diagonal to prevent a possible air bubble creating in the slight dome on the jar bottom.
 Make sure that the jars are covered by at least 1 to 2 inches of water.
 Cover the pot with lid and bring the pot to the boil.
 Start counting processing time once the water has returning to a boil.
 I usually turn the heat down a bit to keep it at a steady rolling boil but not a furious boil.
 Allowing the water to hard boil at high heat the whole time, may cause some water loss.
 If that happens simply top it up with small amounts of new water making sure you don’t pour directly onto the jars.

 8. When processing time is done, turn off the heat and remove the canner lid venting the steam away from yourself.
 Remove each jar with the jar lifter and place upright on a nice thick clean tea towel to cool.
 Keep a space between them of 1 to 2 inches.
 Let jars cool 12-24 hours.
+Do NOT make the mistake of tightening the rings as soon as you remove your jars from the canner.
+It’s typical that the rings may loosen a bit during processing – that’s okay.
+Adjusting them while the jars are hot may disturb the seal and interfere with successful sealing.
+Overcome that rookie temptation.

+9. How do you know a jar has sealed?
 Another rookie temptation I’ve seen people give into is pushing the centre of the lid when the jar is still hot.
 Their intention is to “finish the seal”, but that is not what happens.
 The natural ‘ping’ of the jar sealing on its own is indication that it’s sealed.
 By interfering you don’t have that indication and you will not know if it has properly sealed.
+It is important to test each jar to ensure it’s sealed properly before putting it away.
+Wait until the jars have cooled at least 12 hours and up to 24 hours before you test the seals.
+You may notice that the level of the contents is lower.
+Relax.
+It’s okay and it is what it is.

-* Gently press the centre of the lid with your finger.
+A vacuum is created during the sealing process, by drawing the oxygen out of the jar – pulling the lid down, forming a shallow depression in the centre of it.
+So what you’re looking for is a concaved lid. * Gently press the centre of the lid with your finger.
 If it is properly sealed there will be no give, Great.
 If the lid springs down and up when you press and release your finger, there is no seal, Shucks!
 Don’t despair.
 It happens sometimes, especially in the beginning when you’re learning.
 Put that jar in the fridge and eat the contents in the next few days.

 In general, your canned foods should last all year long, as long as they are stored in a cool, dry place.
 When you open your jar, you should have considerable resistance and need a spoon or table knife to loosen it.
 It should POP audibly when the seal is broken.
 If it opens too easily – like with your hand, the lid is NOT sealed and that’s a sure sign that air has gotten in.
 Not good.
 Do not keep it.
 Dispose of immediately.

 10. One sign that your jars have sealed properly is the gentle “popping” or “pinging” sound” you hear as the jars cool.
 The wonderful sound of jars ‘pinging’ is music to the ears of anyone who home cans.
 It tells you “Job Well Done!”
 Now all you have to do is wipe up the mess and wait for the next round.
+Jars that don’t seal can NOT be stored.
+Put them in the fridge and use within a few days.

 It might sound at this point, that its all problems but in actual fact MOST jars seal, so relax – you’re doing the right thing.
 Home canning is still a good way to preserve food.
 Because you canned, you can enjoy the taste of summer fruits (and vegetables if you pressure can) in the middle of winter, and you can also customize recipes to suit your family’s taste preferences and dietary needs.

 The biggest concern of any canning is botulism poisoning.
-Botulism is an illness caused by the botulinum toxin.
-Back in my grandmothers’ days, botulism was a real thing and something most people knew to be fearful of, but not always how to avoid it.
+Botulism is an illness caused by the botulinum toxin, and make no mistake – it can be deadly.
+It wasn’t that long ago that botulism was a real thing and something most people knew enough to be fearful of, but not always how to avoid it.
 Even today I hear people say things like “My grandmother canned all her vegetables in a hot water canner and they never had a problem.”
 That makes my blood run chill.
-I am ashamed to say I was one who blatantly (and I might add – foolishly) disregarded my father’s warning about botulism and canning vegetables without a pressure canner.
+I am ashamed to say I was also one of those idiots who blatantly and foolishly disregarded my father’s warning about botulism and canning vegetables without a pressure canner.
 I didn’t take it seriously in those days and I’m sure I caused some him some unnecessary stress by my flippant attitude.
 It’s a dangerous game to play.
 People die from stupid attitudes like that.
 My father’s sister died of typhoid fever when she was just 15 years old.
-It was scary and people didn’t always know how to avoid it.
-I expect that might have had something to do with him being especially vigilant about foodbourne or waterbourne illnesses.
+It was scary and people didn’t always know what caused it or how to avoid it.
+My grandmother knew it stemmed from contaminated water, and for the rest of her life she was vigilant about unseen contaminants.
+She boiled their water for years, and my memories of her were always that she was very concerned about germs.
+My dad was a ‘germaphobe’ decades before I ever heard the word, and though it was frustrating to live with it, I came to have more understanding for him when I realized that though he was only 6 years old when his sister died, and had few memories of her or the situation surrounding her death, he was raised by a mother who lost a daughter to typhoid.
+That’s pretty life defining.
+It shaped him, and he helped shape me.
+My whole life, he was vigilant about foodbourne or waterbourne illnesses.
 I’m glad I smartened up, but I do regret the worry I caused him.

 In actual fact, the bacteria that causes botulism occurs naturally in soil and normally doesn’t cause a threat to people.
-However, they are a very hardy type of bacteria and thrive in LOW-ACID, low-oxygen environments, like those we create when we can foods.
-When food is canned improperly, the bacteria grows and produces their deadly toxin botulin, making the food unfit for consumption of humans or animals alike.
-65% of botulism outbreaks have been traced to home-processed foods.
+However, they is a very hardy type of bacteria which thrives in LOW-ACID, low-oxygen environments, like those we create when we can foods – more accurately, when food is canned improperly.
+The bacteria grows and produces their deadly toxin botulin, making the food unfit for consumption of humans or animals alike.

-It is critical that the environment inside the bottled or canned goods be INhospitable to the bacteria by canning only high ACID foods at normal water boiling temperatures of 212 degrees Fahrenheit or 100 degrees Celcius.
-Low acid foods must be processed at 240 degrees F which can only be accomplished using pressure.
-For this reason, I habitually add a tablespoon of vinegar to my tomatoes and a tablespoon of lemon juice to all my fruit as an additional acid precaution (in honour of my dad).
+It is critical that the environment INSIDE the bottled or canned goods be inhospitable to the bacteria by canning only high ACID foods (most fruits) at normal water boiling temperatures of 212 degrees Fahrenheit or 100 degrees Celcius (HOT WATER BATH CANNING).
+Low acid foods (all vegetables and proteins) must be processed at 240 degrees F which can only be accomplished under pressure (PRESSURE CANNING) .
+For this reason, even when canning high acid foods I habitually add additional acid in the form of a tablespoon of vinegar or lemon juice to my tomatoes and a tablespoon of lemon juice to all my fruit as an additional acid precaution (in honour of my dad).

-Another reason I don’t can in the same quantity anymore is that there is no such thing as ‘a good price’ for the fruit I used to can so much of.
+Another reason I don’t can in the same quantity anymore is that there seems to be no such thing as ‘a good price’ for the fruit I used to can so much of.
 This makes it necessary to be more creative in what and how I preserve, and more ready to take opportunities when they come our way.
 It makes it more important for me to have a home garden and to make friends with the fruits and vegetables that want to grow in my part of the world.
 It makes it all the more important for me to find good nutritious food in times of plenty and to learn to preserve the excess of it for times of less.

 And yet another reason I don’t can in the same quantity that I used to, is that about 12 years ago I discovered freeze dried food which has an extended shelf life and higher nutritional value.
 Not everything is suitable to be freeze dried, just as not everything is suitable for canning, drying or freezing.
 I love that I have the flexibility to take advantage of all preserving options.
 Click HERE to see other methods of preserving, and the freeze dried food I prefer.